Jump Ball

 Some docs pages are hand-authored.
 Others are generated from schema metadata and lineage information.

-uv run nbadb docs-autogen --docs-root docs/content/docsThat command owns schema/{raw,staging,star}-reference.mdx, data-dictionary/{raw,staging,star}.mdx, diagrams/er-auto.mdx, lineage/lineage-auto.mdx, and lineage/lineage.json.
+uv run nbadb docs-autogen --docs-root docs/content/docsThat command owns schema/{raw,staging,star}-reference.mdx, data-dictionary/{raw,staging,star}.mdx, diagrams/er-auto.mdx, lineage/lineage-auto.mdx, docs/lib/generated/{schema,lineage,schema-coverage}.json, and docs/lib/site-metrics.generated.ts.
 Regenerate those outputs when code changes; do not hand-edit them.

 Jump to the rest of the arena